In 2023, the Perseids will peak on the night between Aug 12–13

 Direction to see the Perseids in the sky:

 - Azimuth is the direction, based on true north; a compass might show a slightly different value.

 - Altitude is height in degrees over horizon.

 You don't need any special equipment or a lot of skills to view a meteor shower.
 Even though all you really need is a clear sky, lots of patience, and our handy Interactive Meteor Shower Sky Map with a visibility conditions meter to see a meteor shower, the following tips can help maximize your shooting star viewing experience.

 - Find a secluded viewing spot, away from the city lights.
 Once at the venue, your eyes may take 15 to 20 minutes to get used to the dark.

 - Dress for the weather, and make sure you are comfortable, especially if you plan to stay out long.
 Bring a blanket or a comfortable chair with you—meteor watching can be a waiting game.

-- Once you have found your viewing spot, lie down on the ground and look up in the direction of the radiant.
-Use our Interactive Meteor Shower Sky Map or the table above to find the current direction of the radiant; the higher the radiant is above the horizon, the more meteors you are likely to see.
+- Once you have found your viewing spot, lie down on the ground and look at the sky.
+You can use our Interactive Meteor Shower Sky Map or the table above to find the direction of the radiant; the higher the radiant is above the horizon, the more meteors you are likely to see.

 - Meteor showers appear to originate from the radiant, but meteors can appear in any part of the sky.